 These window cards have ranged from base commons to nicer rookie cards.
 For instance, I’ve seen anything from a base Nomar Garciaparra to an older Walter Payton, Troy Aikman rookie, and others.

 What’s the Best Value?

-One of the cooler things about the cards you’ll find at Walgreens are the exclusive parallels.
+One of the cooler things about the cards you’ll find at Walgreens are the exclusive parallels (what is a parallel baseball card?).
 This means there are cards at Walgreens that you can only find at Walgreens.